- ECTS credits15

 Compulsory Assignments and Attendance

 Presentation of assignment at seminar.
 See own guidelines at the start of the semester.

 Compulsory attendance at seminars (80%) and other activities as determined by the course coordinator.

 Approved work requirements valid only in the teaching semester.

 Forms of Assessment

-Course essay written under supervision, approx. 5000 words: 60% of the total grade.
+- Course essay written under supervision, approx. 5000 words: 60% of the total grade.